Allison in an ice hotel in Tromso

 My typical Norway winter outfit!

-Note: This post contains affiliate links, which means I may receive a small commission if you purchase something through one of these links.
-Thank you for supporting the free content on this site!
+Note: This post contains affiliate links, which means I may receive a small commission if you purchase something after clicking.
+Thank you for supporting the free content on this independent site!
 For more information on affiliate links and cookies, see my disclosure page for more details.

 Your Winter in Norway Packing List